drkvogel/retrasst/notes/current-issues.md

 ## bad chunk

+    FormShow()
+        chunks.clear();
+        sgwChunks->clear();

+    LoadPlanThread::Execute()
+        if (aliquotType == secondary_aliquot)
+            collect->secondaries.push_back(row)
+        else // everything else, even if not explicitly primary collect->primaries.push_back(row)

+        main->combineAliquots(collect->primaries, collect->secondaries, collect->combined);
+        int combinedCount = collect->combined.size() // 699

+combineAliquots(primaries, secondaries, combined) {
+    posCache cache

+    # store primaries and cache
+    combined.clear();
+    foreach row in primaries
+        PosKey key(row)
+        cache[key] = row
+        combined.push_back(row)

+    # try to match secondaries based on same box/pos key
+    foreach row in secondaries
+        PosKey key(row)
+        found = cache.find(key)
+        if found != cache.end()         # destination box and position already used (by primary) if NULL == row throw runtime_error
+            found->second->backup = row # add as backup to primary
+        else
+            combined.push_back(row)     # add to list in its own right

+### problem

+Separating into primary and secondary, then doing `combineAliquot()`, messes up the order of the rows when secondaries are 'loose'

+### solution

+either:

+sort combined by section, pos

+or:

+don't sort into primary and secondary - in `combineAliquots()`, just match ones where `aliquotType == secondary_aliquot`

+will this mess up the combine in plan? think not, because the list is meant to be unsorted at that point.

+Chunk::add method?

-don't need order by aliquot? plan should determine order in collect rowCount - class variable if secondary doesn't match, put in combined-
+Don't need order by aliquot? plan should determine order in collect Remember `rowCount` is a class variable - check it's been reset where needed. if secondary doesn't match, put in combined-

-should plan store secondaries or should they be implicit and displayed only by collect?
+Should plan store secondaries, or should they be implicit and displayed only by collect?

-showChunks()
-showChunk()
+    showChunks() -> showChunk()

-are we reading all aliquots from db or just 'primaries'?
+Are we reading all aliquots from db or just 'primaries'?

-now we combinealiquots *after* loading rows, not during the loop - but still create the chunks during the loop, using the rowCount - this is incorrect

-should create chunks after load - but need section (chunk), which is in LCDbBoxRetrieval but not LCDbCryovialRetrieval

-include LCDbBoxRetrieval in SampleRow or just `int status`?
+Now we combinealiquots *after* loading rows, not during the loop - but still create the chunks during the loop, using the rowCount - this is incorrect?
+Should create chunks after load - but need section (chunk), which is in LCDbBoxRetrieval but not LCDbCryovialRetrieval.
+Need to include `LCDbBoxRetrieval` in `SampleRow` or just `int section`?

+### weird bomb-outs

 calling

     row->dest_type_name = Util::boxTubeTypeName(row->cbr_record->getProjId(), row->dest_box_id).c_str();

 inside or out of the main loops seems to cause `LoadPlanThread` to terminate early (leaving 0 chunks and therefore an exception). rebooted as weird things happening...
+Turns out Ingres on `vlabdev` was throwing wobblies.

+### cbr_record NULL
-SampleRow row->cbr_record appears to be initialised but is then null..

-Ah, was initialising superclass with uninitialised `cbr_record` member rather than `cbr_rec` constructor parameter
+`SampleRow` `row->cbr_record` appears to be initialised but is then null..
+Ah, I was initialising superclass with uninitialised `cbr_record` member rather than `cbr_rec` constructor parameter.

-separating into primary and secondary, then doing combineAliquot messes up order of rows

-when secondaries are 'loose'

 ### 978238 several REVEAL boxes